spacetelescope/jdaviz/docs/dev/infrastructure.rst

   maximum flexibility in embedding.

-Each of these interfaces uses a common set of applications implemented in Python and leverging ipywidgets_ as the communication layer between Python and the JavaScript-level layout, rendering, and interactivity libraries.
+Each of these interfaces uses a common set of applications implemented in Python and leveraging ipywidgets_ as the communication layer between Python and the JavaScript-level layout, rendering, and interactivity libraries.
 Hence the following layers are primarily implemented in Python, but utilize tools like ipyvuetify_ and ipygoldenlayout_ to allow the Python code to interact with the JavaScript